LoAT-developers/trl-eval/docs/index.md

     </p>
     <p>
       This shows that ABMC is more robust for proving unsafety.
-      However, TRL is far superior for proving safety (see the experiments above and in our paper).
+      However, TRL is far superior for proving safety (see the experiments above and in our <a href="https://arxiv.org/abs/2502.04761">paper</a>).
     </p>
   </body>
 </html>